2021 Winner of the Margolese Prize

-In recognition of her international leadership in ecological design, Lister was awarded Honourary Membership in the American Society of Landscape Architects and an inaugural Senior Fellow of the Society for Humans and Nature.
+In recognition of her international leadership in ecological design, Lister was awarded Honorary Membership in the American Society of Landscape Architects and an inaugural Senior Fellow of the Center for Humans and Nature.
 She was named an “Inspired Educator” by the Canadian Green Building Council’s excellence and leadership awards and was nominated among Planetizen’s Most Influential Urbanists.

 (Re)Connecting Landscapes: Green Infrastructure for People and Wildlife